gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 68 — Serverless AI: Vercel وRailway
+### Day 68 — Serverless AI: Vercel & Railway

-أسهل طريقة للنشر: Vercel وRailway وRender.
-Deploy في دقيقتين.
+The easiest way to deploy: Vercel, Railway, and Render.
+Ship in two minutes.

 **`Deploy` · `Serverless`**